miguelfa77/ADS-Group-Project/README.md

 And the following algorithms:
+1. Hashing (used hashlib to encrypt passwords)
-1. Insertion
+2. Insertion
-2. Searching
+3. Searching
-3. Recursion
+4. Recursion

 Structure: